WEBPAGE UPDATED Tuesday June 22, 2022

-A LESSON IN OXYGEN BUBBLE SIZE IN SPORTSMEN’S LIVEWELLS AND BAIT TANKS
+A LESSON IN TOXIC OXYGEN BUBBLE SIZE IN SPORTSMEN’S LIVEWELLS AND BAIT TANKS

-Micro-pore oxygen diffusers and livewell water pumps that entrain oxygen or air on the inlet side of a water pump’s impellers gas venturi device can produce thousands of suspended micro-fine gas bubbles in the livewell water column as the oxygen goes through the pump’s impellers.
-The size of an oxygen or air bubble can dramatically affect livewell water chemistry, gas transfer rates and dissolved gas concentrations.
+Micro-pore oxygen diffusers and livewell water pumps that entrain ambient air on the inlet side of a livewell water pump’s impellers via gas venturi device or defective water pumps can and will produce millions of micro-fine air bubbles trapped within the livewell’s water column as the air is sucked into the pump’s impellers.
+The size of those air bubble can dramatically affect livewell water chemistry, gas transfer rates and dissolved gas concentrations.

 We queried university professors and experts.
 Our concern is the pathophysiology (oxygen toxicity) occurring when micro-fine oxygen bubbles stick inside fish gills, get into blood, stick in eyes, on scales, fins and skin.